 - Blockchains are immutable.
 Once something is stored on the blockchain, it can’t be deleted or changed.
 It’s a system of record that can only be added to, not edited or deleted.
 Traditional, transactional databases are designed to be updated.
 Right away, this makes blockchains ideal for some use cases but not all.

 - Blockchains have many administrators, not just one.
 This removes the need to trust any single administrator or person on the blockchain.
 The blockchain itself is the proof of validity and defense against fraud or mistrust.

-Blockchain is a good fit when you need a system of record wrapped in total security, validity, and traceability.
+TL;DR, blockchain is a good fit when you need a system of record wrapped in total security, validity, and traceability.
 But for storage of larger files and more associated metadata, underlying databases will still be critical.

 Blockchain Needs Dedicated, Modern Storage to Deliver

 Blockchain is still maturing—good news for enterprises, but challenging news for storage considerations.
 Unstructured, off-chain data is going to accumulate exponentially, and better data storage platforms must be embedded into these new strategies.
 They’ll also require modified data management practices, access permissions, data models, and datastores, so they don’t cannibalize storage for existing apps.

 “Blockchain won’t be able to disrupt any real-world industry unless the problem of data storage is resolved.” – JaxEnter.com